emriti/ClassToUmlConverter/README.md

 ## Prerequisites
 ### PlantUml
 Download [PlantUml](http://plantuml.com/download).
-By default PlantUml.Net looks for plantuml.jar in the woring directory; you can specify an alternate location in PlantUmlSettings.
+Copy path to jar file into configuration that specified in configuration section.

 ### GraphViz Dot
 Install [GraphViz Dot](https://graphviz.gitlab.io/download/) You may need to set the GRAPHVIZ_DOT environment variable see the [PlantUml documentation](http://plantuml.com/graphviz-dot) for more detailed instructions.
+Copy path to dot.exe into configuration that specified in configuration section.

 ### Configuration
 Pointing configuration in **ClassToUmlConverterService.cs**